The 3D map robots need.

 Already proven

-People will capture for free.They should get paid.
+People will capture for free.They should earn for it.

 But those 50,000 people?
 They own nothing.
 They earned nothing.
 The platform kept it all.